z-bitcoinz/BitcoinZ-Light-CLI/README.md

 - **Private keys stay local** - Your keys never leave your device
 - **Server privacy** - The lightwalletd server cannot see your private keys or shielded transaction details

-## Development Journey

-This implementation required solving several challenging technical problems due to BitcoinZ's protocol differences from Zcash.
-The most significant challenges were:

-1. Discovering BitcoinZ's unique edwards point serialization format
-2. Implementing the custom binding signature algorithm
-3. Working around zcash_primitives API limitations

-See [CHALLENGES_AND_SOLUTIONS.md](CHALLENGES_AND_SOLUTIONS.md) for the full development story.

-## Building and Testing

-See [BUILD_INSTRUCTIONS.md](BUILD_INSTRUCTIONS.md) for detailed build instructions and [TESTING_RESULTS.md](TESTING_RESULTS.md) for test results.

 ## License